Are you a baby boomer or senior interested in finding someone to date and feeling left out of popular dating apps like Tinder?

 Have a favorite dating app that didn’t make our list?

 Tell us in the comments!
-If you’ve had success finding a match or even if you’ve had one disaster after another, consider Social Catfish before you get close to someone again.
+If you’ve had success finding an online love or even if you’ve had one disaster after another, consider Social Catfish before you get close to someone again.
 It can be reassuring to confirm identity and uncover the truth about a potential date.